KevinF-DU/ENCE_3501_VLSI_Class2023/Lab3/README.md

 ## pWell nActive
-First we need to desingn the pWell nActive diode
+First we need to design the pWell nActive diode

 ### pWell nActive Schematic
 Begin by creating a schematic for the pWell nActive diode as shown.